Moving frame: Further details

 A moving frame always exists locally, i.e., in some neighbourhood U of any point p in M; however, the existence of a moving frame globally on M requires topological conditions.
 For example when M is a circle, or more generally a torus, such frames exist; but not when M is a 2-sphere.
 A manifold that does have a global moving frame is called parallelizable.
 Note for example how the unit directions of latitude and longitude on the Earth's surface break down as a moving frame at the north and south poles.

 The method of moving frames of Élie Cartan is based on taking a moving frame that is adapted to the particular problem being studied.
 For example, given a curve in space, the first three derivative vectors of the curve can in general define a frame at a point of it (cf. torsion tensor for a quantitative description – it is assumed here that the torsion is not zero).
 In fact, in the method of moving frames, one more often works with coframes rather than frames.
 More generally, moving frames may be viewed as sections of principal bundles over open sets U. The general Cartan method exploits this abstraction using the notion of a Cartan connection.

 Atlases

 In many cases, it is impossible to define a single frame of reference that is valid globally.
 To overcome this, frames are commonly pieced together to form an atlas, thus arriving at the notion of a local frame.
 In addition, it is often desirable to endow these atlases with a smooth structure, so that the resulting frame fields are differentiable.

 Generalizations

 Although this article constructs the frame fields as a coordinate system on the tangent bundle of a manifold, the general ideas move over easily to the concept of a vector bundle, which is a manifold endowed with a vector space at each point, that vector space being arbitrary, and not in general related to the tangent bundle.

 Applications

 The principal axes of rotation in space.

+Body-fixed frames are widely used in rigid body mechanics.

 Aircraft maneuvers can be expressed in terms of the moving frame (aircraft principal axes) when described by the pilot.